pmagalhaes2/site-agencia-viagens/readme.md

 # Travel Agency Site

 Hi!
-This is a project developed with the intention to praticar HTML and CSS.
+This is a project developed with the intention to practicing HTML and CSS.

 Nice things that could be learned from this project: